 The Dutch Merchant Seamen and specifically those from the KPM– were recognised by General MacArthur for being pivotal to the success of the mission, the first battle in the South Pacific War where the Japanese were defeated.
 MacArthur had requested the support of the US Navy for landing boats for the operation, but he didn’t receive them.
 There were significant ship and crew losses as the operation received no air support and thus were easy target for the Japanese fighters.
 The Dutch stepped in to provide the transport support.

-Brisbane History Group Seminar to commemorate the 80th anniversary of these operations 10th September.
+The Brisbane History Group Seminar commemorated the 80th anniversary of these operations in September 2022, this also included a talk on the Dutch Merchant Fleet.

 ‘… the changes wrought by the Pacific War in which [Australian soldiers] fought were so monumental, so pivotal, and so dramatic that they changed the nation forever’.
 (P. Brune, A Bastard of a Place)